 For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.
 Ephesians 6:12

-We must know what we are practicing.
+We must become fully aware of what we put into practice.
 It is utterly foolish to participate in what we do not understand and more foolish it is to participate in a tradition for tradition sake.
 Traditions don’t supersede God’s word.
 Traditions are what get most unbelievers in trouble because they never know why they commit themselves to rituals, why they make vain repetitions, why they touch and bless themselves with idols made of plaster, why they build altars to the dead.
-And let’s not forget that people celebrate these unholy festivities because it is another excuse to party and live it up in debauchery.
+And let’s not forget that people celebrate these unholy festivities because it is another excuse to break out in debauchery.
 How does any of this edify the Lord?

 The Bible says in Hosea 4:6 “My people are destroyed for lack of knowledge: because thou hast rejected knowledge, I will also reject thee, that thou shalt be no priest to me: seeing thou hast forgotten the law of thy God, I will also forget thy children.”